Saving Vs. Investing (And Why You Need to do BOTH)

 - They’re both something we know we should be doing… but we often struggle to make them happen.

-- They’re both supposed to make the future more secure.
+- And they’re both supposed to make the future more secure.

 But there are significant differences between saving and investing.
 The biggest difference is this: